Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 GT
 ```

-_Note:_ Not only can we call functions as infix with backticks, we can also define them using backticks.
+> **Note** Not only can we call functions as infix with backticks, we can also define them using backticks.
 Sometimes it's easier to read that way.

 ## Where!?